Skip to main content Skip to secondary navigation

 • Stanford awards credit for certain international advanced placement exams such as the Caribbean Advanced Placement Exam (CAPE), the General Certification of Education 'A' Levels, the German Abitur, the French Baccalaureate, the National Pan-Hellenic Exam, and the Singapore A Levels.

 • Only exams in certain subjects may receive credit.
-See the International Advanced Placement Exam Chart to see whether you can get credit for your exam.
+See the External Test Credit Equivalency Charts to see whether you can get credit for your exam.

 • If you take a Stanford class that duplicates the same material as your international advanced placement exam, you will earn units for the Stanford class but lose some or all of your international advanced placement exam units in that subject.

-• To request international advanced placement exam credit, bring your original exam certificate to the Student Services Center, 2nd Floor, Tresidder Union.
+• To request international advanced placement exam credit, send your original exam certificate to the Registrar's Office via a Help Ticket.

 General Guidelines for Transfer Credit

-• In general, you may receive transfer credit for outside courses that have a substantial content overlap with a matching Stanford course.
+• In general, you may receive transfer credit for outside courses that meet the requirements outlined on the Undergraduate Transfer Credit webpage.

-• Check out these Registrar pages below for more detailed information about the transfer credit process and instructions on how to submit a transfer credit request.
+• Check out these Registrar pages below for more detailed information about the transfer credit process and instructions on how to submit a transfer credit request and your official transcripts.

 Additional Considerations